-While WAC is a year-long enterprise of growing the capacity of youth to think and act globally, the very centerpiece of WAC is its annual spring competition.
-This March 8th and April 5th, Regis University welcomes WAC again to its campus for scores of student team presentations, festivity, rap, speakers, introductions to many international organizations, and on-the-spot “challenge questions” that constructively mix youth from many schools.
-Each team presents its best work on a given real-world need – inventive, collaborative, and holistic solutions to problem areas involving water.
+In March of 2017, Regis University will once again host scores of student team presentations, festivity, rap, speakers, introductions to international organizations, and on-the-spot “challenge questions” that constructively mix youth from many schools.
+Each team presents its best work on a given real-world need – inventive, collaborative, and holistic solutions to a specific international problem.

 This website and the WAC staff provide assistance to middle school and high school teams whose final presentation may be the result of an after-school club, entire course, class activity, or service learning project.
 Business professionals, civic leaders and educators judge the students’ presentations on how well they grasp complex problems, cultural awareness, teamwork, originality and communication skills.
 Download brochure here.